 The solution might be that, in order to ensure GDPR compliance, the artificial intelligence system whose decisions might impact individuals shall be structured in a way that it will be possible to track the reasoning of the decision.
 But this also depends on what level of justification would be sufficient to meet the criteria set out in the EU Privacy Regulation.
 Is it sufficient to say that the applicant for a mortgage did not meet the creditworthiness parameters?
 Or it will be required to identify the specific parameter and if the parameter has become relevant only because it was linked to a number of other parameters?

 Is all data collected by the AI or ML legally processed?

-An additional privacy issue is whether all the information about an individual which is used by an artificial intelligence system has been obtained with consent of that individual or on the basis of a different legal ground and is used for the purposes for which it was initially collected.
+An additional privacy issue is whether all the information about an individual which is used by an artificial intelligence system has been obtained with the GDPR compliant consent of that individual or on the basis of a different legal ground and is used for the purposes for which it was initially collected.

 What happens in case of wrong decisions?

 The complexity of artificial intelligence systems is expected to escalate in the coming years, making GDPR compliance even more complex.
 And such complexity might make more difficult to determine when a cyber attack has occurred and therefore a data breach notification obligation is triggered.
 This is a relevant circumstance since the EU General Data Protection Regulation introduces the obligation to notify an unauthorised access to personal data to the competent privacy authority and to the individuals whose data was affected.